scc-ares-races/scco-forms/README.txt

+2026-05-01:  Revised Resource Request form.
+Changed the Jurisdiction field to
+    Requesting Agency, since this form can be used by hospitals, county departments, and others, not just jurisdictions.
+Removed the drop-down suggestions from the field.

+2026-05-01:  Revised Hospital Status form.
+Split the Overall Hospital Census
+    field into two fields.
+Put the Patient Flow fields in a more compact layout.
+Added a text entry for the Other option in Clinical Trends.

 2026-04-26:  Remove default values from all To ICS Position and To Location
     fields of all forms.
 They have drop-downs with suggested values, but no value is pre-filled.